jean-michelet/instant-router/README.md

 from the first stable release.
 You will still have access to `controller` and `params` though.

 #### Errors
-  * If the requets HTTP method does not match any existing route, a `MethodNotAllowedError` is triggered.
+  * If the request HTTP method does not match any existing route, a `MethodNotAllowedError` is triggered.
   * If no route is matched, a `ResourceNotFound` error is triggered.

 See [`Usage`](#usage) for examples.